 - Highest level and best competition league in Ontario for U13 and up

 - A professional approach to soccer development based on specific standards

 - Highly qualified coaches accountable to coaching development standards and regular assessments by the league

-- Training based on a specific development curriculum set by the CSA and OSA technical depart
+- Training based on a specific development curriculum set by the Canada Soccer and OS technical departments

 - Medical and Fitness support staff